-A medical referral will be suggested for a student who has been sent to the clinic or business office for illness four or more consecutive times seeking treatment for the same illness.
+A medical/counseling referral will be suggested for a student who has been sent to the clinic or business office for illness or emotional struggle on a regular basis.

 ATTENDANCE POLICY

 The school day begins promptly at 8:00 a.m. and ends at 3:00 p.m. for all grade levels.
 The school year consists of one hundred eighty instructional days.
 If a student accumulates more than ten (10) absences in a semester, credit will not be given for the subjects with mandatory summer school and possible retention, as a result.